AlexanderMakarov/activitywatch-ets/README.md

 ## Roadmap

 - [x] Dry run for importers.
-- [ ] Why get_outlook_events.py default "today" don't implemented?
+- [x] Why get_outlook_events.py default "today" don't implemented?
 It doesn't work with back_days=0.
 - [ ] Try it for myself.
 Adjust `RULES` and code if need.
 - [ ] Use for ETS for a few days.
 Adjust `RULES`.
 - [ ] Remove company-specific data from `RULES`.
 - [ ] Prepare for distribution.
+- [ ] Importers - support parsing few days at once.
+- [ ] OWA importer - adopt Chrome as well.